Launching and executing a social media marketing campaign to promote your business can be a big job, but it is definitely worth the effort.

 You don’t need a Social Media Manager or a fancy marketing agency to earn meaningless vanity numbers… you just need a credit card.

-2. Have a meaningful goal when it comes to your business’s social media.
+Have a real goal when it comes to your business’s social media.

 Set real goals for your social media marketing efforts.